 - Better chances for reliability.
-If you spend the time to make sure parts are properly compatible with each other, doing a proper job of assembly can help with reliability.
-For example, if you make sure the RAM is plugged in properly, the CPU thermal paste has been correctly applied, and the CPU is correctly seated, to name just some examples, it allows you to get it right the first time.
+If you spend the time to make sure parts are properly compatible, doing a proper assembly job can help with reliability.
+For example, if you ensure the RAM is plugged in properly, the CPU thermal paste has been correctly applied, and the CPU is correctly seated, allowing you to get it right the first time.
 It’s one of the benefits that first attracted me to building my own.
-No problems related to assembly error or shipping will be outside of your control.
+No problems related to assembly errors or shipping will be outside of your control.

-If there weren’t any disadvantages of building a gaming PC, almost everyone would do it.
 There’s a reason many people settle for store-bought computers!
-Some of these cons only apply to beginners, so keep an eye out for ways you can work around the odds.
+Some of these cons only apply to beginners, so watch for ways to work around the odds.

 Here are some of the cons of building a gaming PC:

-- When you’re building your gaming PC, you’re likely going to be without external assistance.
-Finding tech support could require an investment, which means you’ll spend much more than if you bought a prebuilt computer.
+- When building your gaming PC, you will likely be without external assistance.
+Finding tech support could require an investment, meaning you’ll spend much more than buying a prebuilt computer.
 Fortunately, this isn’t an issue if you know what you’re doing.

 - Some parts will be incompatible with others, most of which you won’t know until after the installation.
 Unless you’ve used the components before or know someone who has, it’s hard to know how they’ll work.
 We recommend using PC Part Picker to check if your gaming PC’s parts can work together.

 - It can take a long time, depending on how much you know about computers.
-Building a computer can take a couple of hours, days, or weeks if you don’t have much spare time.
+Building a computer can take a few hours, days, or weeks if you have little spare time.
 On the other hand, prebuilt computers are typically plug-and-play out of the box (plug them into the wall and monitor, and you can use them instantly).